 North Devon UNESCO Biosphere Reserve

-Biosphere Reserves are designated by UNESCO to be sites of excellence for demonstrating sustainable development on a bio-regional scale.
-The reserves have 3 functions:
+Biospheres are designated by UNESCO to be sites of excellence for demonstrating sustainable development on a bio-regional scale.
+They have 3 functions:

 - Conservation of ecosystems, habitats, species and genetic diversity

 - Development that is environmentally, economically and socially equitable

 - Knowledge management to promote learning and understanding to be an example for the local and international community.

 - Core Area: Braunton Burrows - a highly protected ecosystem of bioregional significance

 - Buffer Zone: the AONB and Taw Torridge Estuary - an area where land/sea managementis sympathetic to the conservation of the objectives of the core area

 - Transition Area: the catchment areas of the Taw and Torridge rivers and the adjacent marine area including Lundy Island, taking in the whole of the North Devon and Torridge districts, and parts of Mid and West Devon districts and of Dartmoor and Exmoor National Parks - denoted by the extent of the ecosystems where sustainability will be a key aim of the community